 All residents are risk assessed, based on their offending history and behaviour, and security and supervision is provided on site 24/7.

 The residential facility accommodates up to 44 people, including those who have just been released and who are on parole.

 This temporary facility is one of a range of measures being implemented across the justice system in response to coronavirus (COVID-19).

 The residential facility is located at the site of the former immigration detention centre at 53 Hampstead Road, Maidstone.

-With its recent use as a detention centre, the site can be refurbished to provide important short-term, transitional accommodation.
+With its recent use as a detention centre, the site has been refurbished to provide important short-term, transitional accommodation.

-It will provide single-room accommodation shared communal facilities, living areas, kitchens, administrative offices and outdoor areas.
+It provides single-room accommodation, shared communal facilities, living areas, kitchens, administrative offices and outdoor areas.

-All residents will have been risk assessed, based on their offending history and behaviour.
-Security and supervision will be provided on site 24/7.
+All residents are risk-assessed, based on their offending history and behaviour, prior to being accommodated.
+Security and supervision are provided on site 24/7.

-It will operate on a temporary basis, with future needs being assessed based on how the coronavirus (COVID-19) situation evolves.
+It is operating on a temporary basis, with future needs being assessed based on how the coronavirus (COVID-19) situation evolves.